 While rushing into newfound intense or romantic relationships isn't generally advisable, having openness to connections with people who share your values and interests is important.
 Many people feel disloyal or unfaithful if they find enjoyment in social life or form new attachments.
 Remember that the goal is not to forget your loved one; it is to reach the point where you can remember and honor without being halted in your own living.
 New friendships often allow you to progress as a person with a hope and future even though pain of loss still hurts at times.

 The important thing is to allow yourself time and space to grieve and grow.
 You might consider seeking out a recovery program offered by a local church or perhaps setting aside a few hours weekly to pray, journal, or reflect on your grief personally.
-And if it would be helpful to talk about your loss with someone who cares, we invite you to call and speak with a member of Focus on the Family's Counseling department.
+And if it would be helpful to talk about your loss with someone who cares, we invite you to call and speak with a member of our Counseling department.
 They'll be happy to come alongside you in any way they can.

 Coping With Death and Grief